TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Configuration/TCA/Overrides
   For extending existing tables.
   General advice: One file per database table, using the name of the table for the file, plus ".php".
-  For more informations, see chapter :ref:`Extending the TCA Array <storing-in-extensions>`.
+  For more informations, see chapter :ref:`Extending the TCA Array <storing-changes-extension>`.

 Configuration/TSconfig/Page
   Page TSconfig, see chapter :ref:`'Page TSconfig' in the TSconfig Reference